The Bankrate promise

 LPMI, or lender-paid mortgage insurance, describes an arrangement where your mortgage lender covers the cost of your mortgage insurance.

 While there are other options to pay for mortgage insurance — the most common is a monthly premium tacked onto your monthly mortgage payment — lender-paid mortgage insurance builds the cost of covering your insurance into the mortgage rate.
-In essence, you’ll pay a higher interest rate instead of a higher monthly mortgage payment.
+In essence, you’ll pay a higher interest rate.

 How does LPMI work?